-Rule 1.1.
+1 Rule 1.1.
 Competence.

-A lawyer shall provide competent representation to a client.
-Competent representation requires the legal knowledge, skill, thoroughness and preparation reasonably necessary for the representation.
+- 2 A lawyer shall provide competent representation to a client.
+Competent representation - 3 requires the legal knowledge, skill, thoroughness, and preparation reasonably necessary - 4 for the representation, and, for licensed paralegal practitioners, a determination of - 5 whether a matter should be referred to a lawyer licensed to provide legal services - 6 without restrictions or limitations.